Critical Thinking and Problem Solving, Communication and Collaboration

 6. Have students choose an additional project to help them learn more about another aspect of baseball.
 The goal of these activities is to help students see that you can learn about a topic by exploring diverse perspectives.
 Ask students to choose to work on one of the following three projects:

-Baseball Art: Create a picture or a painting of a baseball field.
+Create a picture or a painting of a baseball field.
 (Students who choose this option will work individually.)
+Baseball Art:

-Baseball Sounds: Create an audiotape of the sounds of baseball.
+Create an audiotape of the sounds of baseball.
 (Students who choose this option will work in small groups of no more than four students.)
+Baseball Sounds:

-Baseball Moves: Create a skit that shows the movements used in baseball.
+Create a skit that shows the movements used in baseball.
 (Students who choose this option will work in small groups of no more than four students.)
+Baseball Moves:

 7. Provide students with the materials for their chosen projects.
 Give each group or individual the appropriate handout based on students’ project selections.
 You will need to visit with the student groups (or individuals) to explain and/or clarify the handout directions.
 Make sure that you provide time for students to use computers as they complete their project tasks.
 Students may wish to visit other pages on the site "How Baseball Works" to prepare for their projects.
 Give the students who selected the "Baseball Art" project drawing paper, markers, crayons, paint, and any additional art supplies you have available.
 Give the students who selected the "Baseball Sounds" project props such as a baseball glove, a baseball bat, baseball helmets and caps, and a baseball.
 (You can also give them small musical instruments if they are available in the classroom.)
 Also provide them with a blank tape and a tape recorder.
 Make sure that the students know how to operate the tape recorder prior to their beginning the project.
 Give the students who selected the "Baseball Moves" project props such as a baseball glove, a baseball bat, baseballs, helmets, baseball caps, etc. This group will need adequate space to move in as they develop their skit.
 If possible, provide students with a video recorder and a blank tape.
 Make sure that the students know how to operate the video recorder prior to their beginning the project.